Activity Restriction in Pregnancy

 • Activity restriction, sometimes called “bed rest” or “modified bed rest,” has been used to manage certain complications of pregnancy.

-• There is no evidence that activity restriction improves outcomes for any pregnancy complications.
+• There is no strong evidence that activity restriction improves outcomes for any pregnancy complications.
 There is growing evidence that restricting activity during pregnancy may cause harm.

 • Harmful effects from activity restriction during pregnancy include bone and muscle loss, an increased risk of gestational diabetes, and an increased risk of blood clots.